If you go through Paris, the fastest way to get to Tours is to take a TGV (fast train).

 In your bag

 Bring some paper, pens and pencils.
+A tablet or laptop can be useful but is not required.
 If you do not have a bilingual dictionary on your smartphone, bring a paper version.
 A French Grammar book explained in your own language will be helpful as well.
-If you are under 26 years old, you can request a student identification card which will entitle you some price reductions in Tours A passport sized photo is required for this request

 For lunch you can choose from numerous restaurants and cafés in medieval Tours, very close to school.
 Most of these are in pedestrian zones and during summer you’ll be able to eat outside on the terraces.